wp-plugins/quick-contact-form/readme.txt

 Contributors:
 Tags: contact form
-Requires at least: 3.0
+Requires at least: 4.0
-Tested up to: 4.0
+Tested up to: 4.1
 Stable tag: trunk

-Simple plug and play contact form.
+A Simple plug and play contact form with a huge range of options and styles.

 == Description ==